OpenNews/opennews-website/what/community/dei-coalition/join/index.md

   <h2>Which private channels should I apply for?</h2>

-  <p>In your application, you’ll have the option to apply to join private staff-only channels, private manager-only channels, or choose to apply for neither, and by default join our coalition-wide public channels.</p>
+  <p>In your membership request form, you’ll have the option to apply to join private staff-only channels, private manager-only channels, or choose to apply for neither, and by default join our coalition-wide public channels.</p>

   <p>Folks who were laid off or are unemployed should look at the specific-to-space criteria/considerations based on your last role.</p>